Menu

 A PDA is a volunteer, who may be a school district employee, and must be selected by a parent, to receive additional training from a health care professional or expert in diabetic care also selected by the parent, to provide care for the student consistent with the student’s individualized plan.

 To be eligible to be a PDA, a school employee who is not a licensed nurse must file a voluntary written letter of intent with the school nurse.
-The letter must be dated, and shall be valid for not longer than one year.
+The letter must be dated and shall be valid for not longer than one year.
 No employee who refuses to file such a letter shall be subject to reprisal or disciplinary action.
 No employee may be coerced into filing such a letter.
 A non-employee may become a PDA by filing a letter of intent with the school nurse and by completing a non-school employee training as outlined below.

 PDA’s must receive training as indicated below.
 The nursing supervisor or nurse designee is not responsible for the supervision of the PDA for those procedures that are authorized by the parents.